are a national organization of former and current armed forces members having served, or

 We are the organization of record with Congress.
 No

-other veterans organization can truthfully make this claim. our site is your chance to get a surprisingly professional essay!
+other veterans organization can truthfully make this claim.

 are Occupation Forces, Korean War, and Cease-fire veterans

 dedicated to our fallen brothers and sisters from every era.

 are Occupation Force veterans whose service is